-The small intestine does not normally have any bacterial colonisation.
-In SIBO what happens is that bacteria that normally live within the gastrointestinal tract, predominantly in our large bowel, start to grow within the small bowel.
-As a result, these bacteria feed off small molecule fermentable carbohydrates and sugars that we ingest.
-These are present in almost everything that we eat and the subsequent gas production in SIBO can cause problems with digestion, absorption of food and damaging the membranes in the lining of the small intestine leading to all of the above symptoms.
+The small intestine is not normally colonised by bacteria.
+In SIBO, bacteria that normally live within the large bowel start to grow within the small bowel.
+They feed off small molecule fermentable carbohydrates and sugars that we ingest.
+The subsequent gas production in SIBO can cause problems with digestion, absorption of food and damaging the membranes in the lining of the small intestine leading to symptoms.

 The diagnosis of bacterial overgrowth still remains an area of controversy with several different modalities being proposed.
 At The London Gastroenterology Centre we offer a simple and non-invasive way of testing for it by using a simple breath test.
-Please contact my team if you would like to arrange a test.
-It must be noted that there is not a universally-acceptable gold standard test for SIBO and the use of the lactulose breath test has become extremely common over the past five years.
-The purpose of this test is to try and replicate an environment within the small bowel that would occur on a day-to-day basis in patients with small intestinal bacterial overgrowth and then measure the production of gasses that are resultantly produced in the small bowel to quantify whether there is indeed SIBO.
+There is no universally-acceptable gold standard test for SIBO and the use of the lactulose breath test has become extremely common over the past few years.
+The purpose of this test is to try and replicate an environment within the small bowel that would occur on a day-to-day basis in patients with small intestinal bacterial overgrowth and then measure the production of gases that are resultantly produced in the small bowel to quantify whether there is indeed SIBO.
 Quantification of hydrogen and methane gas in breath samples is the most inexpensive, non-invasive and probably the most widely available test for a diagnosis of bacterial overgrowth within the United Kingdom.
-When we measure these gasses in human breath, it signifies the metabolism of fermentable carbohydrates that reside in the small bowel.
-It is also very important to gauge the success of any intervention for the treatment of bacterial overgrowth by repeating a breath test weeks later to ensure that there has been not just a resolution in the production of hydrogen and methane following either antibiotics or dietary restriction, but also to understand that the patient’s symptoms have responded.
-Certainly in my practice I almost always repeat the breath test six weeks after any intervention to ensure that there has been success.
+These gases in human breath reflect the metabolism of fermentable carbohydrates in the small bowel.
+It is not entirely clear how valuable repeating a breath test weeks after therapy is.

 m-SIBO – Production of Methane